rti/askwikidata/README.md

 ```

 ### Unpack provided caches
-For faster execution, the results of some pre-computation steps are caches.
+For faster execution, the results of some pre-computation steps are cached.
 In order to use those caches, unpack them:
 ```sh
 bunzip2 --keep --force *.json.bz2
 ```